inspector-apm/mcp-server/README.md

 }
 ```

-You can get your application MCP configuration from App Settings in your [Inspector dashboard](https://app.inspector.dev).
+You can get your application MCP configuration in the Application Settings section in your [Inspector dashboard](https://app.inspector.dev).

-Follow this link to create a new API key: [Inspector API KEY](https://app.inspector.dev/account/api).

 ## What It Does